atmosinf/pp_defectvision/README.md

 The FastAPI app exposes a Lambda-compatible handler via `inference.api.handler` (powered by `mangum`).
 To deploy the same container image to AWS Lambda:

 1. GitHub Actions publishes a Lambda-ready image on every push to `main` (see `deployment/lambda/Dockerfile`).
 It’s tagged as `ghcr.io/<repo>/defectvision-api-lambda:<sha>` locally and pushed to ECR as `305784794312.dkr.ecr.eu-north-1.amazonaws.com/defectvision-api-lambda:<sha>` plus `:latest`.
 Use that URI when creating the Lambda function.
+The workflow disables BuildKit when building the Lambda image to avoid OCI manifests; if you build manually, set `DOCKER_BUILDKIT=0` or run `docker buildx build --output type=registry,oci-mediatypes=false,provenance=false,sbom=false` so the manifest stays compatible with Lambda.
 2. In the AWS console (Lambda → Create function) choose **Container image** and provide that URI.
 Alternatively, use `aws lambda create-function --package-type Image ...`.
 3. Set environment variables on the Lambda function:
    - `DEFECTVISION_MODEL_PATH` / `DEFECTVISION_CLASS_NAMES_PATH` (e.g. `/tmp/model.pth`, `/tmp/class_names.json`).